Feliphegomez/digital-members/readme.txt

 = My site is broken or blank or not letting me log in after activating Digital Members RFID = This is typically caused by a conflict with another plugin that is trying to redirect around the login/register pages or trying to redirect from HTTP to HTTPS, etc.

 To regain access to your site, FTP to your site and rename the `wp-content/plugins/paid-memberships-pro` folder to wp-content/plugins/paid-memberships-pro-d (or anything different).
-Now WP will not be able to find PMPro, and you can gain access to /wp-admin/ again.
+Now WP will not be able to find DmRFID, and you can gain access to /wp-admin/ again.
 From there, visit the plugins page to fully deactivate Digital Members RFID.
 (You'll want to rename the folder back to paid-memberships-pro again.)

 Long term, you will need to find and fix the conflict.
 We can usually do this for you very quickly if you sign up for support at https://www.paidmembershipspro.com/pricing/ and send us your WP admin and FTP credentials.

-= Does PMPro Support Multisite/Network Installs? =
+= Does DmRFID Support Multisite/Network Installs? =
 "Supporting multisite" means different things to different people.
 [This guide covers the three primary ways](https://www.paidmembershipspro.com/network-multisite-mega-post-paid-memberships-pro/) you can use Digital Members RFID in a network.

-Out of the box PMPro will basically act as a stand alone plugin for each site.
+Out of the box DmRFID will basically act as a stand alone plugin for each site.
 Each site has its own list of membership levels, members, payment settings, etc.

-Our [Member Network Sites Add On](https://www.paidmembershipspro.com/add-ons/pmpro-network-multisite-membership/) allows members to choose a site name and title at checkout and will set up a network site at checkout.
+Our [Member Network Sites Add On](https://www.paidmembershipspro.com/add-ons/dmrfid-network-multisite-membership/) allows members to choose a site name and title at checkout and will set up a network site at checkout.

-Our [Multisite Membership Add On](https://www.paidmembershipspro.com/add-ons/pmpro-network-membership/) allows you to manage memberships at the 'Main' Network site and provide or restrict access on other Network Subsites.
+Our [Multisite Membership Add On](https://www.paidmembershipspro.com/add-ons/dmrfid-network-membership/) allows you to manage memberships at the 'Main' Network site and provide or restrict access on other Network Subsites.

-If you would like more help using PMPro on a network install, sign up for support at https://www.paidmembershipspro.com.
+If you would like more help using DmRFID on a network install, sign up for support at https://www.paidmembershipspro.com.

-= Does PMPro Support X? =
+= Does DmRFID Support X? =
 Not sure?
 You can find out by doing a bit a research.

 1. [Check our compatibility page](https://www.paidmembershipspro.com/documentation/compatibility/).